senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql/README.md

 ### Pull docker images

-1. :thinking: **Optional:** to speed up following steps, docker images may be pulled in advance.
+1. :thinking: **Optional:** To speed up following steps, docker images may be pulled in advance.
    Example:

     ```console